 This article was originally published in Venture Beat on November 29th, 2016.
 I have written previously about the conundrum of header bidding.
 While my thoughts back then are still valid, the technology has progressed and the market is following.
 Following this, I’ve posted the good, bad and ugly of header bidding.

 Everyone is talking about the promise of header bidding, but what does it really mean to the future of publishing and mobile monetization?
 Header bidding is leveling the playing field by allowing sellers to make more intelligent inventory allocation decisions between traditional and programmatic demand.
-For advertisers, header bidding allows for better campaign delivery and optimization by providing more access to audiences at scale.
+For advertisers, it allows for better campaign delivery and optimization by providing more access to audiences at scale.

 By implementing header bidding, publishers and app developers are able to expose every single impression to a programmatic marketplace.
 Many sellers are already reporting 40-50-percent increases in CPMs, and buyers have a new ability to bring their data to bear across multiple inventory sources.

 Prior to this new technology, publishers were stuck using a single provider to handle all premium advertising campaigns that limited them to a one-size-fits-all solution.
 The method in which their inventory was being handled was typically aligned with that provider’s world view, leaving little room for innovation.
 The product development queue inevitably bent to the will of the masses, leaving many desirable features behind in the backlog.

 Publishers used a waterfall approach to their media selling by selecting which partner to serve based on their highest average historical yield.
 In other words, publishers were managing inventory based on an assumption about the value placed on it by their subset of advertisers, rather than the market at large.